cloudtraveler/avxlabs-docs/docs/ace-hybrid/_sources/docs/lab8.md

 ## 1. Objective

-This lab will demonstrate how the `Distributed Cloud Firewall` work.
+This lab will demonstrate how the `Distributed Cloud Firewall` works.

 ## 2. Distributed Cloud Firewall Overview